AliCelikay/react-youtube-clone/README.md

 # React YouTube Clone

 ## Description
-This YouTube Clone Application ustilizes React.js, Material UI version 5, and RapidAPI YouTube v3.
+This YouTube Clone Application utilizes React.js, Material UI version 5, and RapidAPI YouTube v3.
 The website is a responsive application with video categories, channel pages with all the videos for a specific channel, video pages to watch specific videos with view count and like count, related videos, and a search bar to search for specific videos.
-Majority of the files are in JSX and I have advanced my skills in function components and reusability, advanced my knowledge of Material UI, and advanced fathcing data from an API.
+The majority of the files are in JSX, and I have advanced my skills in function components and reusability, advanced my knowledge of Material UI, and advanced fetching data from an API.

 ## Table of Contents
 * [Usage](#usage)